danigeiger/CGRP_project/README.md

 3. Run the Streamlit app:
    streamlit run app.py

-4. Upload a CSV or TXT file containing molecular SMILES strings (and optional ChEMBL IDs), or test the app using the sample input files located in the `sample_data/` directory.
+4. Upload a CSV or TXT file with two columns (ChEMBL ID and SMILES), or test the app using the sample input files located in the `sample_data/` directory.